sourdough pizza crust

 You don’t want to deflate the outer crust or pop any air bubbles that come to the surface.
 Work on pressing the middle of the crust out evenly until your pizza is about 12 inches in diameter.

 This method is very beginner friendly.
-You don’t even have to lift the dough from the parchment to shape it or worry about tearing holes in it as you stretch it.
+You don’t have to lift the dough from the parchment to shape it or worry about tearing holes in it.

 a sourdough pizza crust after shaping